 If your cat's odor seems to be coming from all over the body, then it might be a problem with the skin and coat.
 A bath may help if your cat is noticeably dirty.
 However, if your cat looks relatively clean, there may be something deeper going on.
 Seek veterinary medical care to address the skin condition in your cat.

-Skin infections can cause a cat to have a bad smell overall.
-If the infection is serious, the cat may have a thinning coat and visible irritated skin.
+Skin infections can cause a cat to have a bad smell all over.
+If the infection is serious, the cat may have a thinning coat and visibly irritated skin.
 You may notice a greasy, smelly coating on your hands after petting a cat with a major skin infection.
 The odor is typically caused by bacterial or fungal overgrowth.

 Wounds on the skin may stay hidden under the hair and become infected.
 This may cause a foul-smelling discharge (pus) to seep out of the wound.
 If your cat's body smells bad and you can't seem to find the source, try running your fingers through the coat and looking for wounds.
 If you find one, see your vet as soon as possible.